-\\\\ \\ and \ denotes significance at the 1%, 5% and 10% levels, respectively.
-Augmented-Dickey Fuller test statistics, Phillp-Perron test statistics, Consumption, Disposable Income and Consumer Credit.
+, and denotes significance at the 1%, 5% and 10% levels, respectively.
+1Augmented-Dickey Fuller test statistics, 2Phillp-Perron test statistics, 3Consumption, 4Disposable Income and 5Consumer Credit.

-Based on both tests it was concluded that consumption, consumer credit and NPLs were stationary after being first-differenced without the inclusion of a constant or trend.
-Disposable income however had to be first differenced with a constant in order for the variable to become stationary.
+Based on both tests it was concluded that consumption, consumer credit and NPLs were stationary after being firstdifferenced without the inclusion of a constant or trend.
+Disposable income however had to be first differenced with a constant in order for it to become time invariant.

-Further diagnostic tests which includes analyzing historical data and "eye-balling" the residuals graph, suggested that there might be structural breaks in the data.
-Consequently, in order to take into account these transitional periods in the Jamaican economy, a dummy variable was added to model as an attempt to explicitly control for these potential structural.
+Further diagnostic tests, which include analyzing historical data and "eye-balling" the residuals graph, suggested that there might be structural breaks in the data.
+Consequently, in order to take into account these transitional periods in the Jamaican economy, a dummy variable was added to model in an attempt to explicitly control for these potential structural breaks.
 The dummy variable was defined as: